 Hagen is met with violence and abuse by the other humans he encounters while roaming the streets, and he's ultimately taken in by a dogfighting trainer (again, it's a very hard movie to watch).
 Hagen ultimately makes an escape, and the film culminates in a breathtaking (amazingly not CGI) scene of thousands of masterless dogs joining him in rebellion against humans.
 It's a fantastical scenario taking place in a world that's no different than the one we live in now.

-White God is a not so subtle parable the ways in which people-- especially WHITE people-- have deemed themselves all-powerful (i.e. GODS) over other races, cultures, and the natural world in general.
+White God is a not so subtle parable for the ways in which people-- especially WHITE people-- have deemed themselves all-powerful (i.e. GODS) over other races, cultures, and the natural world in general.
 It's a reminder that rebellion won't always be peaceful when those rebelling have been met with tremendous violence for so long, and forces the viewer to consider the many ways in which we are complicit in this violence every day.
 By depicting the brutality of the human-animal hierarchy we accept as status quo, White God opens the door to consider and question the other hierarchies we blindly accept.
-White God reminds us to reject what we've been told is "normal" or "nature."
+White God reminds us not to accept what we've been told is "normal" or "nature."

-The relationship between human master and animal servant is only made more questionable by the fact that the two dogs who play Hagen give honestly touching performances.
+This relationship between human master and animal servant is only made more questionable by the fact that the two dogs who play Hagen give honestly touching performances.
 There's nothing like an oscar-worthy dog performance to remind you that animals aren't the real savages here.